Eldeston/Still-Hungry/README.md

 This is inspired by Terraria's hardmode and the achievement "Still Hungry" after defeating the Wall of Flesh,guardian that seals the anciant spirits of dark and light and entering a new phase called hardmode.

 ## Features
+* (Upcoming) Game events.
+These events will either help you or kill you and these are the following events:
+    * Dark moon - Increased mob spawn rate.
+Occurs randomly at night.
+    * Dark storm - Thundering weather and increased mob rate.
+Occurs randomly at sunrise and lasts for a whole day and cannot be skipped by sleeping.

 * Useful smithing table.
 Upgrades tools other than diamond into the following tiers.
     * Tier 0 - Wooden / Leather
     * Tier 1 - Chain / Stone